NoCheatPlus/Docs/Development/Roadmap.md

     * Block shape overhaul.
 Vastly breaking change, concerning many (internal) block access methods.
     * Should move most block stuff to non-static.
 Some functionality might stay static (e.g. the on ground check).
     * (This may be postponed, if MC 1.13 is too easy to adapt to.)
-* 3.17.X+1
-    * Possibly dynamic check types.
-* Consider first steps into CheckPipelineRegistry.
-    * I.e. have (non-Bukkit) custom pipeline events where the checks run inside.
-    * This also allows for introducing abstraction, so the pipeline object provides access to Bukkit internals.
-    * The pipeline objects may stay active during full event handling until monitor (inclusive).
-    * Easy add-in checks, possibly easy API/hooking points for exemption (wrapping lowest-monitor is safest, but there might be cases where pinpointing around NCP listeners with no effect on other plugins is demanded).
-    * The pipeline registry also directs towards auto registering (and unregistering), provided all related listeners are inside somehow.
 * Vehicle envelope: Account for boat speed and acceleration: water/ground/ice (1.12).
 * Fight: Detect mobs crammed into narrow space (possibly similar) adapt or skip certain checks.
 * Force chunk load: Change to prevent moving within unloaded chunks, adapt data lazily where possible.
 Use a scheduler-like thing to still load chunks to ensure more smooth operation in average.